mahadevan-k/oriental/README.md

 	        this.commit();
 	    }
 	}

-The main functions worth noting here are `getVertexEntity`, `findVertexEntity`, `getEdgeEntity` and `findEdgeEntity`.
+The main functions used in creating the business logic are `getVertexEntity`, `findVertexEntity`, `getEdgeEntity` and `findEdgeEntity`.
 Of these, `findEdgeEntity` is interesting because OrientDB doesn't provide a way to find edges based on the vertices.
 Oriental does this by adding a `tag` property to the edge that contains the ids of the vertices that the edge connects to.
 This has one implication which is that when an edge is connected to vertices, those vertices must already be committed to the database, since the correct ids are assigned by OrientDB only after saving the vertex to the database.

-Entity Managers are not tied to specific vertex entities or edge entities, since they are meant to provide a higher abstraction layer of business functions.
-An entity manager can deal with one or more entities, or choose not to deal with an entity at all, though the latter is only useful for logical consistency in your system.

-`EdgeListIterable` class represents a JSON serializable collection of edges.

-Oriental also provides a `PaginatedEdgeListIterable` for paginated lists, but more on that later.
+Long story short, create two vertices, commit, then create the edge between them, then commit again to ensure everything is stored safe and sound in the database.
+If the vertices you need to connect are already in the database then just go ahead and create the edge and commit it.

+### Tie them both together with a controller

 Lets now get everything together, so we have something that works.

+Oriental provides a `ThreadSafeGraph` class which is a wrapper around `OrientGraph` that deals with a small quirk required during initialization to make sure the graph works across threads.

+We write operations in Oriental in the following sequence:

+- First, create the `OrientGraphFactory`
+- then create the managers, which in turn creates a non-transactional graph and registers database types
+- then create the `ThreadSafeGraph` instance
+- assign the `ThreadSafeGraph` instance to the managers
+- call manager functions
+- shutdown the thread safe graph

+This ensures that non-transactional operations required to register vertex and edge types run before any transactional operation, and ensures that all data is committed to the database at the end of the operation.

 **App.java**